hiper2d/smart-home-light-automation-in-python/README.md

     # where <raspberry_ip> is the IP address of Raspberry or 'localhost'
     ```

-    All devices will send an information about their status here avery 15 seconds.
+    All devices will send an information about their status here every 15 seconds.
     To send a message to the topic from a terminal use the command:

     ```bash